 Breaking Up Is Hard to Do

 Change is never easy, even if you’re getting out of a relationship that’s no longer working for you.
 We know this from experience.
-Nearly every time we bring on a new client, they’ve recently broken up with their old IT firm or had employees quit or get fired (here’s a list of 100 possible reasons why).
+Nearly every time we bring on a new client, they’ve recently broken up with their old IT firm or had employees quit or get fired.
 Causes aside, the real concern is how to best manage the transition as seamlessly as possible.

 Over the course of dozens of client onboarding experiences, I’ve learned a few things about managing change in technology:

 3. Talk – a lot.
-We over communicate to the executive team and to all of the users before we make any changes.
+We over-communicate to the executive team and to all of the users before we make any changes.
 We talk, we plan, we talk some more, we plan some more, then we execute.
-And beyond the initial transition, we sit with clients at least quarterly to have strategic discussions about their IT and raise any and all issues that need to be considered.
+Beyond the initial transition, we sit with clients at least quarterly to have strategic discussions about their IT and raise any and all issues that need to be considered.

 John Ahlberg